-Is it even possible to heal from trauma, when you can’t change what actually happened?
+Is healing trauma even possible, when you can’t change what actually happened?

-I think there is tremendous hope to heal from trauma, and even to heal fully.
-And while there are some who may find this next statement surprising, I believe that this hope lies in the ability to be truly seen and heard by those who know how to listen, and in our ability to proactively re-write the personal stories we tell ourselves about our lives and experiences.
+I think there is tremendous hope for healing trauma, and even to heal fully.
+And while some may find this next statement surprising, I believe that this hope lies in the ability to be truly seen and heard by those who know how to listen, and in our ability to proactively re-write the personal stories we tell ourselves about our lives and experiences.

 What is trauma, and how common is it?